Praneetatmuri/RefundOps/README.md

 - Enter your credentials to access the Command Center

 ### 3. Start Monitoring
-- Click **"Start Agent"** to begin monitoring your inbox
+- Click **"Start Agent"** to begin monitoring your inbox.
-- The system will automatically process refund emails
+- The system will enter a "Listening" state, waiting for cancellation notices or refund requests.

 ### 4. Send Test Email
 - Send an email to your configured Gmail with content like:
   ```
-  Please process my refund.
-My PNR is ABC123 and I flew with IndiGo.
+  My Air India flight got cancelled.
+PNR is AI456.
 My name is John Doe.
+  I was traveling from Hyderabad to Bengaluru.
   ```

-### 5. Watch the Magic
+### 5. Watch the Autonomous Loop
-- The bot will automatically:
+- The bot will:
-  - Extract the flight details
+  - **Extract**: Identify the airline, PNR, and travel route.
-  - Open the airline portal
+  - **Refund**: Navigate to the airline portal and process the refund.
-  - Fill in the refund form
-  - Submit the request
+  - **Analyze**: Search for the best alternative flights.
+  - **Optimize**: Apply seat and baggage preferences.
+  - **Confirm**: Secure the new booking on the Skyscanner-branded success page.

 ---